Aeterrno-Amora/equivariant-zsc/README.md

 export OMP_NUM_THREADS=1
 ```

-If you use a *newer version of pytorch* (e.g. >= v1.9), first check
+If you use *another version of pytorch* instead of 2.2.2, you may need
-out the pybind module to use the corresponding version (the
+to check out the pybind module to use the corresponding version (the
 version can be found at pybind11 row [here](https://github.com/pytorch/pytorch/tree/master/third_party)):
 ```
 cd third_party/pybind11
-git checkout v2.6.2
+git checkout v2.11
 cd ../..
 ```